netsrik/ds-eda-project/README.md

 ## Introduction
-To practice EDA, DataFrame reshaping and plotting, I work myself through the following data kaggle data of house sales in King County.
+To practice EDA, DataFrame reshaping and plotting, I work myself through the following kaggle data of house sales in King County.

 To have an objective I do this work as a fictional person who works in a fictional company for a fictional stakeholder.
 The results you can find [here](2022-01-27_presentation.pdf).